Are outbursts of anger and feelings of resentment taking a toll on your marriage?

-Once anger and resentment set into your marriage, it seems like there is nothing you can do to stop it.
-Unchecked anger is destructive as can be, and it grows continuously until it’s stopped.
-It’s like a cancer on one’s soul.
+Once anger and resentment set into your marriage, it seems like there’s nothing you can do to stop it.
+Unchecked anger is a powerfully destructive force that will keep on growing unless it’s stopped, picking up momentum like a car slowly rolling down a hill.

-When anger gets overwhelming you may have found yourself asking, “Why did I get married??
-For this?!” which makes you even angrier, because now you’ve created a cycle of painful reminders of what made you angry.
-The ideas that come into an anger infused mind are toxic, and often infectious.
+When anger becomes an overwhelming factor in your relationship you may find yourself asking, “Is this what I got married for?!” which makes you even angrier because now you’ve created a cycle of painful reminders of what made you angry.
+Ideas that come into an angry mind are toxic, and even worse, are usually infectious.

 What Is Anger?

 Anger, most simply defined, is an ‘instinctive reaction’.
-It’s by and large “mechanical” in nature.
-Anger is the mind’s habitually embedded reaction to thwarted desires.
+It is by and large ‘mechanical’ in nature.
+Anger is the mind’s instinctive reaction to thwarted desires, which then becomes habitual.

-You may want to “poo poo” this definition just because it sounds simplistic, but don’t do that.
-The unvarnished truth is that anger is nothing more than a mental instinctive reaction to when it does not get its way.
-With this knowledge you can actually start to dissect your, and other’s fits of anger, and see yourself that this it’s correct, 100% of the time.
+Don’t dismiss this definition because it sounds too simplistic.
+The unvarnished truth is that anger is nothing more than an instinctive mental reaction to your mind not getting its way.
+This knowledge alone will allow you to dispassionately dissect your own or another person’s anger.
+Then you will see yourself that this simple formula is 100% correct, 100% of the time.

-It is vital, if you want to conquer anger, to recognize that you are not your mind.
-You will have to grasp your mind exists as a “separate” part of you, a possession actually, which can, and must, be both observed and controlled.
-Otherwise, without you truly getting this, I won’t be able to help you.
+Notice I wrote your mind is what is not getting its way.
+There is an important distinction between you and your mind.
+If you want to conquer anger, it is vital to recognize that you are not your mind.
+Your mind exists as a ‘separate’ part of you, a possession actually, that can and must be both observed and controlled.

 The Human Body